 Submitted by Peoples Bank

-In addition to the Impact Grant, Peoples Bank donates hundreds of thousands of dollars in financial support to local and regional non-profit organizations providing valuable services in the arts, child and family services, education, health and social services, and civics.
-The Bank also allows employees to use work hours to volunteer in the community and encourages members of the community to help others through campaigns like “Pay it Forward Pigs” and “Socktober.”
-For more information about Peoples Bank community giving, please visit peoplesbank-wa.com/about-us/community-giving.
+Each year, Peoples Bank donates hundreds of thousands of dollars in financial support to local and regional nonprofit organizations providing valuable services in the arts, child and family services, education, health and social services, and civics.
+The Bank also allows employees to use work hours to volunteer in the community and encourages community members to help others through fun and creative giving campaigns.
+For more information about Peoples Bank’s community giving, please visit the Peoples Bank website.